psa/storm-crawler-wiki/HTTPProtocol.md

 * `cachedEtag`: If this key is present in `knownMetadata`, the protocol will use the metadata value as the ETag for the `If-None-Match` header field of the HTTP request.
 If the key is not present, the `If-None-Match` field won't be added to the request header.

 * `http.accept`: If this key is present in `knownMetadata`, the protocol will use the value to override the value for the `Accept` header field of the HTTP request.
 If the key is not present, the `http.accept` global configuration value is used instead.
+(Available in v1.11+)

 * `http.accept.language`: If this key is present in `knownMetadata`, the protocol will use the value to override the value for the `Accept-Language` header field of the HTTP request.
 If the key is not present, the `http.accept.language` global configuration value is used instead.
+(Available in v1.11+)